 you might also like

 I gotta tell ya, I never thought about eating Bacon Wrapped Dates.
-Recipes, I’ve seen – but back me up here, folks, doesn’t it sound kind of weird?
+Recipes, I’ve seen, but back me up here, folks, doesn’t it sound kind of weird?
 Maybe I just thought that’s because I haven’t really tried them before.
 So I’m here to tell you weird they are, but weirdly delish in the most Gobsmacking way!
 These ones have a little extra bit of deliciousness.
 They’re Bacon Wrapped Stuffed Dates.

 Hot August days, cool crispy, crunchy salad, with a serious Bleu Cheese Dressing.
 There’s not much better!
 But of course, this Serious Bleu Cheese Dressing & Wedge Salad is good just about anytime.
 Maybe not for breakfast.
 But any other time. 🙂 It is just the thing to serve alongside a steak, too, as many steakhouses and discovered.